pyuvm/pyuvm/docs/UVM_and_Python.md

 `pyuvm` does not run in the simulator, and thus does not use time.
 We do not implement the `uvm_time` class.

+## Reporting Classes
+We will not

+## Sychronization Classes
+We will not recreate the Python `threading` package in pyuvm